tfgg/yournextmep/_candidates/eu2014/labour/david-martin.md

 person: david-martin
 region: scotland
 party: labour
-title: Scotland - Labour Party - David Martin
+title: David Martin is running for MEP in Scotland for the Labour Party
 incumbent: true
 ---